 At Torpoint Community College (TCC) we believe that all our learners have the right to be physically, mentally, and socially healthy and to learn within an environment that promotes this ethos and allows them to reach their full potential.

-We have recently been re-accredited as a Healthy School and in addition to this, we hold the Healthy School Plus Award for our ongoing commitment to Healthy School Projects and initiatives.
-For example; our work for The Food Revolution Day, which last year focused on the benefits of a healthy diet on physical and academic success.
+The College has been re-accredited as a Healthy School and in addition to this, we hold the Healthy School Plus Award for our ongoing commitment to Healthy School Projects and initiatives.
+For example; our work for The Food Revolution Day, which focused on the benefits of a healthy diet on physical and academic success.
 The week prior to Food Revolution Day included tutor group healthy eating activities, a nutritionist guest speaker in all house assemblies and a collapsed timetable in the morning for Year 7 students who took part in taste testing sessions, watching cooking demonstrations and also making the Jamie Oliver recipe of the day; the ‘Squash it Sandwich’.
 Furthermore, local suppliers sponsored the College Canteen by providing seasonal produce and new initiative dishes were made for students to try all that week, with extremely positive feedback.

 At TCC we know that healthy students are better learners and we flourish in every opportunity to support this; both in and outside of the classroom.
 Furthermore, we understand that being a Healthy School is much more than just healthy eating and physical activity, but rather a healthy school is one that works together, going beyond the classroom and involving the whole community.